tousix/tousix-manager/docs/admin.rst

 Let's decrypt Model status for the host:

     The inactive state is used to create the Host object, but not apply it in the production.
-    It requres an admin action to get out of this state, and apply the Deploy transition method.
+    It requires an admin action to get out of this state, and apply the Deploy transition method.

+    The production state guarantee the actual object saved in the database is applied exactly on the production.
+    If some important modification occurs on the object, TouSIX-Manager will apply the modifications provided, and keep the ancient configuration in production (via the Prepare transition method).

+    Changing state for a host means he could be on two states.
+    This limbo state is used to let the member doing his part of the modification (hardware or software).
+    When this is done, the administrator can apply the Apply transition method to remove the old configuration.

+A state machine is also applied for the Rules model.
+Its purpose is for make  the maintenance (by a human or a program) easier.
+It separates the actual rules needed to run the topology, and the ones which will not be useful later.